nextcloud/app_api/docs/DeployConfigurations.rst

 Docker Deploy Daemon
 --------------------

-Provides the deployment of applications as Docker containers.
+Orchestrates the deployment of applications as Docker containers.

 .. warning::